shaynalee/belt-simulation/README.md

 2. Worker Behaviour
 - Default case: 3 pairs of workers, one on each side of the belt.
+- Assumption 1: The number of workers is determined by the working length of the conveyer belt.
+E.g: If belt length = 3, there are 3 pairs of workers.
+If belt length = 100, there are 100 pairs of workers.
-- Assumption: Clearance of components off of the belt is the main concern behind scoring system of the workers, which later determines the actions taken by them using a max heap.
+- Assumption 2: Efficient assembly, clearance of components and minimization of redundant actions is decided by a scoring system of the workers, which later determines the actions taken by them using a max heap.
+This ensures that only 1 worker at a certain belt position may take action towards the component on the belt.
 - Workers exist on each side of the belt.
 - Workers may pick up components (`A`, `B`) directly in front of them at their respective position.
 - Workers can hold both `A` and `B` to form product `P` in 4 ticks.